 Make sure the font is not too small.
 Google hates small font.
 With more and more people using mobile for search and reading, it is more important than ever.

 Visitors should not have to pinch and expand to read your post.
 That is not a good experience.
 The font should be legible on any device.

 To ensure yours works for all readers, the font for your content should be at least 16 – 18 px.
 Make sure you read it on your mobile device to ensure it is easy to read.

 Make sure your clickable items are not too close together.
 Again, users are on their phones, reading your content.
 If you have a list of stacked links on top of one another, it can make it difficult for the reader to click on the one they intend.

-Always review your content and make sure the links are spaced and do not make it difficult for the reader to navigate to the linked content.
+Always review your content, make sure the links are spaced, and not make it difficult for the reader to navigate the linked content.

 Grammar matters.
 Nobody wants to read an article filled with grammatical errors.
 Google can see this, as that type of content tends to have lower time on the page and a higher leave rate.